 - Patients with a likely two-level PE Wells' score and both a negative CTPA and no suspected DVT.

-- Offer all patients diagnosed with unprovoked PE who are not already known to have cancer the following investigations for cancer:
+- Offer all patients diagnosed with unprovoked PE (defined as PE in a person with no recent major clinical risk factor for PE, who is not taking the combined oral contraceptive pill or hormone replacement therapy), who are not already known to have cancer the following investigations for cancer:

 - Physical examination guided by a full and thorough history.

-- Blood tests (FBC, serum calcium and LFTs).
+- Blood tests (FBC, renal function, serum calcium, PT and APTT, and LFTs).

 - Consider further investigations for cancer with an abdomino-pelvic CT scan (and a mammogram for women) in all patients aged over 40 years with a first unprovoked PE who do not have signs or symptoms of cancer based on initial investigation.